 Active Service Model

 The Active Service Model (ASM) is all about shifting our thinking from ‘doing for’ to ‘doing with’, but recognising that people may still need the services that ‘do for’.
-ASM promotes peoples abilities to live independently and make their own decisions.
+It focuses on peoples abilities to live independently and make their own decisions.
 It encourages people to be in control of their life; doing as much as possible for themselves.

 My Care Plan

-Goal-directed care planning is where we work with clients to set goals and priorities and develop ways to achieve positive results.
-We work with clients and where appropriate, with their carers, families, friends, community groups, doctor and other health professionals to develop a meaningful care plan.
+Goal-directed care planning is where we work with people to set goals and develop ways to get positive results.
+We work with participants and where appropriate, with their carers, families, friends, community groups, doctor and other health professionals to develop a meaningful care plan.
 The tool we use is called My Care Plan.
 When developing a care plan we start by exploring:

-We then make a My Care Plan.
-The My Care Plan helps to identify who needs to be involved, actions to achieve client goals and time frames.
-We review the plan with clients, as needed.
+The My Care Plan helps to identify who needs to be involved, actions to achieve goals and timeframes.
+We review the plan with the person, as needed.

-Some clients may access several services at the one time or have complex needs.
-Sometimes we may ask for clients’ consent for the service providers to meet, altogether, to discuss their care plan.
-These meetings enable us to work together and to share information about their care so that we can: better coordinate our services, reduce information we collect from clients and recommend different ways to achieve their goals.
+Some people may use many of our services at the one time or have complex needs.
+Sometimes we may ask for their consent for the different service providers to meet, altogether, to discuss their care plan.
+These meetings help us to work together and to share information about their care so that we can: better coordinate our services, reduce information we collect from them and recommend different ways to achieve their goals.